Here’s what you should know before turning to the crowdfunding service.

 There is one exception.
 In 2014, the site canceled a woman’s fundraiser to pay for an abortion.
 Understandably, this caused a great deal of controversy, but in the years since GoFundMe has changed its position Abortion is now considered a medical procedure on the site, meaning you can currently crowdfund support for one.

 Ultimately, the only danger of using GoFundMe is the possibility that you’ll get scammed.
-GoFundMe doesn’t vet the campaigns hosted on its site.
+GoFundMe doesn’t initially vet the campaigns hosted on its site.
 Instead, it relies on an honor system, which means the burden of validating the legitimacy of campaigns falls on its users.
-There have been countless instances where people have raised money for a cause they actually have no relation to or have used the money for purposes that betray their campaign promises.
+There have been dozens of instances where people have tried to raise money for a cause they actually have no relation to.

 GoFundMe success stories